lars-frogner/Backstaff/README.md

     -h, --help                         Print help information

 SUBCOMMANDS:
-    inspect     Inspect properties of the snapshot
+    derive        Compute derived quantities for the snapshot inspect       Inspect properties of the snapshot
     slice         Extract a 2D slice of a quantity field in the snapshot extract       Extract a subdomain of the snapshot resample      Create a resampled version of the snapshot write         Write snapshot data to file
-    corks       Trace corks in the velocity field of a set of snapshots
+    corks         Trace corks in the velocity field of a set of snapshots trace         Trace field lines of a vector field in the snapshot ebeam         Perform actions related to electron beams in the snapshot
 ```

-Here is a graph of the command hierarchy available when all features are enabled.
+Here is a simplified overview of the command hierarchy available when all features are enabled.
 ![command_graph](figures/command_graph.png "Command graph")

 This graph was created with the hidden `backstaff-command_graph` command, which outputs the command hierarchy graph in DOT format for rendering with [Graphviz](https://www.graphviz.org/).